skip to content

 If you miss the deadlines specified in this section, you will not be able to submit your application.

 Applicants for research in Geography should select the following course: PhD (probationary) in Geography in the Department of Geography.
 The department will then allocate you to the relevant category – Social Sciences and Humanities or Physical/Natural Science.
-This will affect the level of fees paid by applicants with overseas fee status.
+Please be aware that this will affect the level of fees to be paid by applicants with overseas fee status.

 Selection Process